anvilsecure/bytebanter-burpai/README.md

 ## Usage
 * Configure LLM Settings:
   * Navigate to the newly added ByteBanter tab in Burp Suite.
-  * Enter your LLM API credentials and configure any necessary settings.
+  * Configure any necessary settings.
 * Set Up Intruder Attack:
   * Go to the Intruder tab.
   * Configure your target and positions as usual.